 The collect setting, also known as the bezel setting, is another very common setting style that you’re likely to come across in your search for the perfect ring.
 With the collet setting, the setting metal is tightly formed around the edge of the gemstone, keeping it very securely held.
 The setback of this setting is that less light gets into the stone, but it’s worth it to have the stone held very securely in place.
 This style is enduringly popular because it has a sleek and modern appearance, whether the ring in question is made new or already more than a century old.

-The sapphire at the centre of this antique ring is collet set, which – as you can see – allows it to take centre stage without risking much damage.
+The diamond at the centre of this antique ring is collet set, which – as you can see – allows it to take centre stage without risking much damage.
 Not only is a setting like this very safe for the stone, it is also among the most durable of settings, requiring very little in terms of upkeep.

 Due to how securely the gemstone is held, the collet setting is an excellent choice for anyone with an active lifestyle who still wants to be able to wear their engagement ring every day.